-Personally, we like to do a mixture of working with companies like themidgame, and working with brands and tourism organizations directly.
+Personally, we like to do a mixture of working with influencer networks, and working with brands and tourism organizations directly.

 Whether you’re working with a company or contacting tourism boards and brands directly, you’ll need to show that you’re serious about what you do, and set yourself apart from other bloggers.
 Here are some tips and skills that we think are essential for a professional travel blogger.